1. Information about The Therapy Barn

-GP surgery details and other body treatments currently and previously received
+GP surgery details and other body treatments received in the past

-Lifestyle covering an overview of: exercise, diet, sleep and stress levels
+Lifestyle information, including exercise, diet, sleep, and stress levels

-If you object to the collection and use of your personal data we may be unable to provide you with our services.
+If a client objects to the collection and use of personal data, we may be unable to provide our services.

 4. How will we use and store the information about you?